andres1138/macOS_DisableRoundedWindowCorners/README.md

 ### Working with ThemeEngine
 > When you have found the specific piece of graphic to customize, such as these window corners, you may run into an issue where ThemeEngine will not save.
 What worked for me was to open the graphic from ThemeEngine to Photoshop or any image editor you use.
 When you are finished with your customization edits, save the image as a png, and drag it onto the unedited graphic within ThemeEngine and it should save without any problems.

-### Will this work on current macOS?
-> No!!!, Apple has made sure it will not.
-It will not matter how much editing takes place within the system .car files.
-It will always revert back to how they want it.
-I do not understand why they do not add a fucking option to customize it yourself.
-Wait I do, it is because they have tapped into true celestial creativity that most people will never know or see.

-###### If you would like to support me so that I can add even more customizations to the operating system user interface that goes beyond window corners.
-Anything and Everything that is accesible withing the .car file can be altered.
-Imagination is the limit, custom artwork can be added.
-No more hacky colored window folders.
-Check out the screen shot of my Solid State drive icon.
-It does not look hacky and its registered as the actual icon for it.
-It is not copied and pasted.
-There is a difference between janky copied and pasted art as icons and actually creating icons.

 ### BTC Address
 > 1FEGm3Bp45rzjfKKuGQbFsbWtFSmgVsaAP